DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 *   System Memory Reservation:
     The EAL facilitates the reservation of different memory zones, for example, physical memory areas for device interactions.

-*   PCI Address Abstraction: The EAL provides an interface to access PCI address space.

 *   Trace and Debug Functions: Logs, dump_stack, panic and so on.